warproxxx/warproxxx.github.io/_posts/2020-5-23-Price-Discovery.md

 title: Price Discovery in Bitcoin exchange
 ---

-Twenty days ago, on Reddit, I promised to explain in detail a Bitcoin price discovery algorithm.
+sTwenty days ago, on Reddit, I promised to explain in detail a Bitcoin price discovery algorithm.
 And although a bit late, I now do so.
 <!--more-->

 # TL;DR